chili-chips-ba/openCologne-PCIE/2.rtl/README.md

 > - [Alex's wrappers for Xilinx and Altera PCIE HMs, with DMA](https://github.com/alexforencich/verilog-pcie)
 > - [LitePCIE wrappers for vendor (Xilinx, Gowin, Lattice, ...)
 PCIE HMs](https://github.com/enjoy-digital/litepcie)
 >
-> It must be noted that there is a common misconception about these projects.
+> It must be noted here that there is a common misconception about these projects.
 They are not open-source PCIE cores, but rather the examples of how to use the proprietary cores.
-Our project is unique in that sense, and currently the only open-source work that is about creating a PCIE core itself.
+Our project is unique in that sense, and currently the only open-source work which is about creating a PCIE core itself.

-# Quick walkthrough the PIO MemWr -> MemRd
+# Quick walkthrough the PIO MemWr, MemRd process

-In order to sub-divide the DLL and TL into implemenable design blocks, we need to first work out what goes on inside of them for a PIO memory write followed by a PIO memory read.
+In order to sub-divide the DLL and TL into implementable design blocks, we need to first work out what goes on inside of them for a PIO memory write and read.
 We start by identifying the minimum functionality of each layer, yet one that still does something useful and can be simulated.
-The goal is to then built upon it as new features are added and regression tests constructed.
-The goal is also to mitigate risk and buy time for the LTSSM / PHY development.
-This desrisking is by the virtue of initially eliminating the configuration space, link training, or DLL flow control initialisation complexities.
+We will then later on built upon it, add new features and construct regression tests.
+The goal is to mitigate risk and buy time for the LTSSM / PHY development.
+This desrisking is by the virtue of initially eliminating the configuration space, link training, and DLL flow control initialization.

-With the right configuration settings, the _pcievhost_ can be used to exercise in simulation the `minTL + minDLL + PHYMAC` independently from the `PHYPIPE` block.
+With the right configuration settings, the _pcievhost_ can be used to exercise (in simulation) this [minimum TL + minimum DLL + PHY_MAC] independently from the [PHY_PIPE] block.
 Both dev tracks can therefore go on in parallel.
-With two already partially-tested blocks, the follow on integration shall be simplified and hastened.
-The _pcievhost_ open-source VIP also gains from it, at it will now get new simplification options (bypass DLL initialisation; disable TLP CRC checks; the model already works without link training).
+With these two functions already partially tested, the follow on integration is simplified and hastened.
+The _pcievhost_ open-source VIP also gains from it, as it will now get new options (bypass DLL initialization; disable TLP CRC checks; the model already works without link training).
 Those are useful verification features.

-The following two sections describe the process of (1) receiving a 32-bit MemWrite request and (2) receiving a 32-bit MemRead request with the return of Completion with a 32-bit word data payload.
-Both RX and TX sides of each layer are covered.
-This simplifed process does not require link training, DLL initialisation or flow control to be implemented (though some simple new configuration features needs to be added to _pcievhost_ ).

-## 1.Reception of a MemWr Request
-This is a `Posted` transaction.
-This means fire-and-forget.

-#### RX data path: receive _MemWr_ for a 32-bit write
-    * PHY MAC (post PIPE)
-        * Pass through PIPE data/K bits to DLL interface for _MemWr_ request

-    * DLL
-        * Remove STP and END framing on data from PHY
-        * Return ACK on receiving END over PHY TX data channel (no LCRC check, always assume good)
-            * CRC == 0
-        * No Flow control (assume infinite for all flow control types)
-        * Pass de-framed data to TLP (with first and last bits)

-    * TLP
-        * Check is a _MemWr_ type
-        * Extract Address, length, last be and first be
-        * Delete header words
-        * Pass payload with addr and fbe and lbe over TLP RX data interface (TBD)

-#### TX Data path: generate ACK
-    * TLP
-        * Nothing

-    * DLL
-        * Generate ACK DLLP to PHY TX data path on receiving END

-    * PHY MAC
-        * Pass DLLPs through to PIPE TX data/K bit interface

-## 2.Reception of a MemRead Request and Resonse generation
-This is a `non-Posted` transaction.
-This means that it requires a follow up.

-#### RX data path: receive request a _MemRd_ for 32-bit word
-    * PHY MAC
-        * [Pass through PIPE data/K bits to DLL interface for _MemRd_ request]

-    * DLL
-        * [Remove STP and END framing on data from PHY]
-        * [Return ACK on receiving END over PHY TX data channel (no LCRC check, always assume good)]
-        * [Pass de-framed data to TLP (with first and last bits)]

-    * TLP
-        * [Check is a _MemRd_]
-        * [Extract Address, length, last be and first be]
-        * Extract requester ID and tag
-        * [Delete header words]
-        * [Pass addr, fbe and lbe over TLP RX data interface (TBD)]
-        * Pass tag and RID with address as well

-#### Tx Data path: complete _MemRd_ request
-    * TLP
-        * Construct completion header with
-            * Cpl type (01010b)
-            * Length in 32-bit words (1)
-            * Completer ID (fixed at 0)
-            * Completion status of Successful Completion (000b)
-            * byte count (4)
-            * Requester ID as received with MemRd request
-            * Tag received with MemRd request
-            * Lower address (bottom 7 bits of received MemRd address, aligned to 32-bits)
-        * Send completion data and header over TLP TX data interface

-    * DLL
-      * Frame completion packet from TLP with STP and END and send to PHY TX data channel

-    * PHY MAC
-      * Receive completion PIPE data and K bits from DLL and pass through to TX data channel of PIPE
+The following two sections describe the process of (i) receiving a 32-bit `MemWr Request` and (ii) receiving a 32-bit `MemRd Request` with the return of `Completion` with a 32-bit data payload.
+Both the `RX and TX side` of each layer are covered.
+This simplifed process does not require link training, DLL initialization or flow control to be implemented (though some simple new configuration features need to be added to _pcievhost_).

+## (i) Reception of a `MemWr` Request

+This is a `Posted` transaction... which, from the Root Complex perspective, means fire-and-forget -- Send a request and don't wait for a response.

+#### RX data path

+`RX_PHY_MAC`
+   - Pass through PIPE data/K bits to DLL

+`RX_DLL`
+   - Remove **STP** and **END** framing on data from PHY
+   - Upon receiving **END**, instruct TX_DLL to return **ACK** (no LCRC check, always assume good)
+       - CRC is kept at 0
+   - No tracking of flow control credits (assume infinite credits for all flow control types)
+   - Pass de-framed data to TLP (with first and last bits)

+`RX_TLP`
+   - Check is a _MemWr_ type?
+   - Extract Address, Length, Last_BE (lbe) and First_BE (fbe)
+   - Delete header words
+   - Pass Payload with Addr, fbe and lbe over RX_TLP_IF (which is TBD)

+#### TX data path: generate ACK

+`TX_TLP`
+   - Nothing

+`TX_DLL`
+   - Generate **ACK** DLLP to TX_PHY_MAC when told so (which is upon receiving **END**)

+`TX_PHY_MAC`
+   - Pass DLLPs through to TX_PHY_PIPE data/K bit interface

+## (ii) Reception of a `MemRd` Request and Completion

+This is a `Non-posted` transaction.
+It requires a `Completion` packet in response, meaning the sender must wait for a reply.
+It is therefore a slower operation, and considered more complicated than the MemWr.

+#### RX data path

+`RX_PHY_MAC` [same operations as for the MemWr]

+`RX_DLL` [same operations as for the MemWr]

+`RX_TLP`
+   - Check is a MemRd type?
+   - [same: Extract Address, Length, Last_BE (lbe) and First_BE (fbe)]
+   - **Extra-for-MemRd**: Extract Requester_ID (RID) and Tag
+   - [same: Delete header words]
+   - [same: Pass Addr, fbe and lbe over RX_TLP_IF]
+   - **Extra-for-MemRd**: Pass RID and Tag

+#### Tx data path: Complete _MemRd_ request

+`TX_TLP`
+   - Construct completion header with
+      - CPL_TYPE (01010b)
+      - Length in 32-bit words (1)
+      - Completer_ID (CID), fixed at 0
+      - Completion status of Successful Completion (000b)
+      - byte_count (4)
+      - Requester_ID as received with MemRd request
+      - Tag received with MemRd request
+      - Lower address (bottom 7 bits of received MemRd address, aligned to 32-bits)
+   - Send completion data and header over TX_TLP_IF

+`TX_DLL`
+   - Frame completion packet from TLP with **STP** and **END** and send to PHY TX data channel

+`TX_PHY_MAC`
+   - Receive completion PIPE data and K bits from DLL and pass through to TX data channel of PIPE

 ## 1) TL_IF
 ### Features and Support